English (2013 film)

-Jayasurya, Nivin Pauly, Mukesh, Nadia Moidu, Remya Nambeesan.
-The film is produced by Binu Dev under the banner of Navarang Screens and features music composed by Rex Vijayan, whilst cinematography is handled by Udayan Ambaadi and is edited by Vinod Sukumaran.
-The film tells the story of the lives of several Malayalees living in London.
+Jayasurya, Nivin Pauly, Mukesh, Nadhiya and Remya Nambeesan in lead roles.
+The film is produced by Binu Dev under the banner of Navarang Screens.
+The film revolves around the lives of several Malayalees living in London.

 Plot

 The lives of five characters from diverse backgrounds whose passage to the U.K. and its aftermath are dealt with in the film.
 Jayasurya plays Shankaran, a Kathakali artiste-turned-waiter who is an illegal immigrant.
 Nivin Pauly dons the role of Sibin, an IT executive with a roving eye.
 Mukesh plays Joy, a middle-class corner store owner with an extended family in London and all its concomitant problems and advantages.
 Nadia Moidu plays Saraswathy, a Tamil Brahmin.
 Married to a doctor, she has been in the U.K, for more than 20 years.
 Remya Nambeesan plays Gauri, a young married woman from a rustic background who arrives in London.